jfrog/artifactory-cli-go/README.md

 $ art config
 ```

 Configure the Artifactory details through the command options.
+Note that if your artifactory server has [encrypted password set to required](https://www.jfrog.com/confluence/display/RTF/Configuring+Security#ConfiguringSecurity-PasswordEncryptionPolicy) you should use your API Key not your password

 ```console
 $ art config --url=http://domain/artifactory --user=admin --password=password
 ```